 The purpose of long-term equity incentives is to motivate our executive officers to perform at the highest level and contribute significantly to our long-term success, thereby furthering the best interests of our shareholders.
-Our executive officers are eligible for equity awards in the form of stock options every two years.
-We believe that making equity awards every two years aligns with our goals of executive retention and continuity and encourages our executive officers to focus on longer term company objectives.
-Stock options granted to executive officers vest over a period of 4 years, with 1/3 of the award vesting in years 2, 3, and 4.
-The back-end weighted vesting schedule is intended to promote retention of our executive officers.
-[Our Compensation Committee has also sought input from compensation experts on the structure and award amounts and believes our program to be conservative.][2]
-The amount of stock options awarded in any given year is determined by our Board of Directors, based on recommendations from the Compensation Committee.
+Historically, our executive officers were eligible for equity awards in the form of stock options every two years.
+These options were back-end weighted and vested over a period of 4 years, with 1/3 of the award vesting in years 2, 3, and 4.
+Going forward and commencing in 2022, the Compensation Committee has determined to make equity awards every year which are evenly weighted with a three-year vesting schedule.
+We believe that this approach will provide greater flexibility to reward near-term achievements and accomplishments, while continuing to align the interests of our executive officers with those of our shareholders and promote retention of our key members of management.